 The previous sections of this doc page describe how to add new “style” files of various kinds to LAMMPS.
 Packages are simply collections of one or more new class files which are invoked as a new style within a LAMMPS input script.
 If designed correctly, these additions typically do not require changes to the main core of LAMMPS; they are simply add-on files.
-If you think your new feature requires non-trivial changes in core LAMMPS files, you’ll need to communicate with the developers, since we may or may not want to make those changes.
+If you think your new feature requires non-trivial changes in core LAMMPS files, you should communicate with the developers, since we may or may not want to include those changes for some reason.
 An example of a trivial change is making a parent-class method “virtual” when you derive a new child class from it.

 Here is a checklist of steps you need to follow to submit a single file or user package for our consideration.
 Following these steps will save both you and us time.
-See existing files in packages in the src dir for examples.
+Please have a look at the existing files in packages in the src directory for examples.
 If you are uncertain, please ask.

 All source files you provide must compile with the most current version of LAMMPS with multiple configurations.
 In particular you need to test compiling LAMMPS from scratch with -DLAMMPS_BIGBIG set in addition to the default -DLAMMPS_SMALLBIG setting.
 Your code will need to work correctly in serial and in parallel using MPI.